KUOW-FM: History

 KUOW went on the air in 1952 on 90.5 FM.
 Its transmitter was on the University of Washington campus atop the Administration Building, now Gerberding Hall.
 In 1958, Dorothy Stimson Bullitt moved KING-FM to 98.1 and gifted KING's 94.9 FM transmitter and antenna to the Edison Vocational School.
 That same year, KUOW started using the 94.9 FM transmitter operated by Edison.
 KUOW is one of the few public radio (or any non-commercial educational) stations in the United States broadcasting on a frequency outside of the reserved band (88–92 MHz; Seattle is also home to KING-FM on 98.1, which became a non-commercial station in 2010).
 From its 1954 sign-on until 1987, KUOW was a sister station to educational/NET television outlet (and now PBS member station) KCTS-TV (channel 9); the university spun off KCTS in 1987 and became a community licensee.

 In the 1960s, however, KUOW began branching out, adding more news programming.
 It was a charter member of NPR in 1970.
 In 1992, it changed format from music to news and information, and in 1999 it moved off campus to its current location on University Way.
 Also in 1999, UW outsourced the station's operation to Puget Sound Public Radio.

 In late March 2020, KUOW "made an editorial decision to stop airing White House briefings on the coronavirus pandemic live on a daily basis."
 A statement from the station asserted that the decision was not politically based, and their "greater concern was the potential impact of false information on the health and safety of our community."

-For several weeks in January and February 2022, a technical glitch with HD Radio caused the infotainment systems of Mazda vehicles made before 2014 and 2017 to only play KUOW's signal and flash repeatedly.
+For several weeks in January and February 2022, a technical glitch with HD Radio caused the infotainment systems of Mazda vehicles made between 2014 and 2017 to only play KUOW's signal and flash repeatedly.
 Mazda blamed the issue on a missing file extension in KUOW's station logo; KUOW had ruled out a theory that the rollout of 5G networks had interfered with the existing 3G data received by infotainment systems.